kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

   - Why you are learning python
   - One skill that you have that someone else in your team finds useful/wishes they had

-Once info program is done, ensure all team members have a link to the info program - you will all submit a link to the project you worked on together
+Once info program is done, ensure all team members have a link to the info program - you will all submit a link to that project in the next challenge.

 <details>
 <summary><strong>Sample:</strong> finished program from the Kibo Team</summary>